oauth-wg/oauth-cross-device-security/main.md

 ### FIDO2/WebAuthn
 #### Description
 FIDO2/WebAuthn is a stack of standards developed in the FIDO Alliance and W3C respectively which allow for origin-bound, phishing-resistant user authentication using asymmetric cryptography that can be invoked from a web browser or native client.
-Version 2.2 of the FIDO Client to Authenticator Protocol (CTAP) supports a new cross-device authentication protocol, called "hybrid", which enables an external device, such as a phone or tablet, to be used as a roaming authenticator for signing into the primary device, such as a desktop or laptop.
+Version 2.2 of the FIDO Client to Authenticator Protocol (CTAP) supports a new cross-device authentication protocol, called "hybrid", which enables an external device, such as a phone or tablet, to be used as a roaming authenticator for signing into the primary device, such as a personal computer.
 This is commonly called FIDO Cross-Device Authentication (CDA).

 When a user wants to authenticate using their mobile device (authenticator) for the first time, they need to link their authenticator to their main device.
 This is done using a scan of a QR code.
 When the authenticator scans the QR code, the device sends an encrypted BLE advertisement containing keying material and a tunnel ID.
 The main device and authenticator both establish connections to the web service, and the normal CTAP protocol exchange occurs.